- Our Company

 Foundation failures of critical structures, such as wind turbines, transmission towers, and telecommunications towers as well as building slabs and columns, can occur due to poor design, construction issues, soil conditions, additional loading, and deterioration.
 FDH employs a combination of inspection methods and nondestructive techniques to evaluate the condition of failed structures and their foundations as well as the tension and active corrosion of anchor bolts and embedded anchorages.

-The Dispersive Wave (DW) propagation method was first pioneered more than 20 years ago by FDH founders at North Carolina State University for the North Carolina Department of Transportation and Federal Highway Administration.
-The research was driven by the fact that several thousand bridges existed that were supported by timber piles having unknown lengths, and a safe, nondestructive method was needed to address the problem.
-The DW method, which collects and evaluates stress wave data using a proprietary analysis method, has been adapted and validated for timber and concrete piles as well as for other critical structures.
+The Dispersive Wave (DW) propagation method was first pioneered in 1994 by FDH founders at North Carolina State University for the North Carolina Department of Transportation and Federal Highway Administration.
+The research was driven by the fact that several thousand bridges existed with timber piles of unknown lengths, and a safe, nondestructive method was needed to address the problem.
+The DW method, which collects and evaluates stress wave data using a proprietary analysis method, has been adapted and validated for timber and concrete piles, as well as other critical structures.
 The method has resulted in significant cost savings to federal and state agencies.

 GPR is a geophysical method that uses electromagnetic pulses in the radar and microwave section of the frequency spectrum to detect anomalies in underground utilities and concrete substructures.
 Engineers use the data to locate/analyze subsurface artifacts, such as pipelines, drums, old foundations, storage tanks, and erosion voids.
 Step-frequency GPR differs from traditional GPR in that it sweeps across multiple frequencies in the electromagnetic spectrum, allowing for the measurement of multiple layers of material simultaneously, such as the thickness of pavement layers in a bridge deck.
 Structural scanning (SS) generates 3D images of steel reinforcement found within concrete structures.
 The images can represent a target’s location and properties and allow engineers to perform detailed capacity calculations of the structural members.